drunomics/vue-lupus-paragraph-twitter/README.md

 # vue-lupus-paragraph-twitter
 Example Vue twitter paragraph component.

-Note this component servers as example component and is not regularly maintained.
+Note this component serves as example component and is not regularly maintained.

 ## Install